Ackee-Blockchain/wake-ethernaut/README.md

 ## 🚀 How to start?

-To be able to run this game commands, you need to install Wake framework and Python.
+To be able to run these game commands, you need to install the Wake framework and Python.
 You can find more instructions in [Wake docs/installation](https://ackeeblockchain.com/wake/docs/latest/installation/).

 1) Run this command, which will teach you, how to print level assignments:
     ```bash